When adjusting the effects in Garageband, you’ll discover three different types in the Smart Controls: the delay, the reverb, and the ambience.

 Another small addition it makes to the sound is a very, very, short echo that lasts literally a millisecond.

-If you’re confused about the terms “stereo” and “mono,” understand that “mono” just means the music sounds like it’s coming through just one channel.
+If you’re confused about the terms “stereo” and “mono,” understand that “mono” just means the music sounds like it’s coming through just one channel, in fact, I have a guide showing how to set your tracks up in mono.

 “Stereo,” on the other hand, sounds like it’s coming through two different channels, often described as “left and right.”